 At a Glance: This guide will provide definitions and concepts crucial to understanding foot traffic data, as well as actionable insights and data samples that can be leveraged and interpreted.
 By the end of this article, you should be well on your way to understanding the value of location data, everyday use cases, and next steps.

 What is foot traffic data?

-Foot traffic data refers to data provided by anonymous mobile devices (or other IoT technology) that shows the number of people in a particular region at specific times of the day is called foot traffic data, also known as footfall data.
-This data and its sources can be broken down into two categories, macro level, and micro level foot traffic data.
+Foot traffic data refers is gathered by anonymous mobile device data and other internet of things (IoT) technologies that show the number of people in a particular region at specific times of the day.
+This data and its sources can be broken down into two categories: macro level and micro level foot traffic data.

 Micro level foot traffic data refers to data sourced within a single brick and mortar location.
 Common sources of micro level foot traffic data are:

 Again, this data is most reliable when acquired in real-time at the macro level.

 What are some common applications of foot traffic data?

 Foot traffic data is used by a variety of businesses to enable foot traffic analytics, helping them understand their customers and competitors.

 In retail and financial services, for instance, you could utilize foot traffic data to enhance other forms of customer data, like revenue, work and home data, and demographic data.
 Real estate, healthcare, insurance, and logistics are other industries that can benefit from foot traffic analysis.

 - Optimizing store layouts